-Many of the key-binding actions can also be performed with menu items.
 On most keyboards, "<" and ">" are shifted characters.
 So, to get M->, you actually have to type Meta-Shift->.
 That is, press and hold down both the Meta and Shift keys, and then strike ">".

-On Windows, some of these keybindings are actually standard menu items.
+On Windows (and sometimes under Unix) some of these keybindings are actually standard menu items.
 Those keybindings will behave according to the menus, unless the Enable keybindings in menus preference is unchecked.
+For example, the C-e keybinding mentioned above actually toggles the visibility of the interactions window.

 If you are most familiar with Emacs-style key bindings (especially on windows or some linux installations where the control key is, by default, for the menu shortcuts), you should uncheck the Enable keybindings in menus preference.
 Many of the keybindings below are inspired by Emacs.
-See also §3.3.8 "Defining Custom Shortcuts" for suggestions on how to bind keys to menu items on a selective basis.
+See also §3.3.9 "Defining Custom Shortcuts" for suggestions on how to bind keys to menu items on a selective basis.